calvinrzachman/chain-of-thought/proof-of-work/README.md

 Our goal is to enable participants in a network to arrive at the same set of ordered messages.
 To agree on the set of messages is to agree on the state of the system.
 In the context of a transaction ledger, to agree on the state of the system is to agree on who owns what.
 If a global network can come to agree on who owns what, you have the basis for a decentralized global money, in an open (anyone can join) environment without trust.

-How do we achieve this goal?
-Establish a rule that all network participants accept the chain of hashed messages with the greatest total Proof of Work (the highest energy chain).
-In some sense this states that the valid chain is always the highest cost chain.

 ```
 How do participants in the network agree on the state of the list?
 How do participants in the network arrive at the same view on the state of the list?